 ::).
 This compression can only be used once in an IPv6 address to avoid ambiguity.
 The double colon represents a run of zeroed groups needed to reach the full 128-bit address length. -

 Case Insensitivity: IPv6 addresses are case-insensitive.
-This means that
+Basically,

 2001:db8::is the same as2001:DB8::.
 While both are technically correct, a common convention is to use lowercase letters for readability.